Disability Employment Services

 Hiring people with disabilities can also help employers to increase their talent pool, promote a diverse workforce and may reduce skills shortages.

 Mission Australia runs a free service to help businesses hire people with disabilities.
 We offer ongoing assistance and training to help employees settle into their roles.

 Mission Australia can also provide employers with access to information such as available wage subsidies, government incentives and additional financial assistance to cover costs, such as modifying the workplace or paying for assistive technologies or interpreting services.

 Mission Australia will work with employers for at least six months and, if needed, provide flexible support for longer periods to help candidates transition into the workplace.

-Contact our National Disability Management Services assistance line on 1300 883 067, find a service close to you from the list below or search our service directory:
+Contact our National Disability Management Services assistance line on 1300 883 067, or find a service close to you on our service directory.

 Listen to the Mission Australia privacy consent form in the player below: